Think-and-Dev/rskswap-com/src/pages/docs/v2/06-smart-contract-integration/05-using-flash-swaps.md

 In the case where the token withdrawn is _not_ the token returned (i.e. DOC was requested in the flash swap, and WRBTC was returned, or vice versa), the fee simplifies to the simple swap case.
 This means that the standard `getAmountIn` pricing function should be used to calculate e.g. the amount of WRBTC that must be returned in exchange for the amount of DOC that was requested out.

-This fee calculation is an excellent reason to use Uniswap flash swaps - if you pay for your flash swap in the corresponding pair token, it's free!
+This fee calculation is an excellent reason to use Rsk Swap flash swaps - if you pay for your flash swap in the corresponding pair token, it's free!

 ## Single-Token